smcalilly/notes-and-resources/cs/grokking-algorithms/11-where-to-go-next/notes.md

 diffie-hellman's successor is RSA. if you're interested in cryptography, diffie-hellman is a good place to start.

 ## linear programming
 used to maximize something given constraints. you make shirts and totes. each item takes a certain amount of materials. you make $2/shirt and $3/tote. how many of each do you make to maximize profit, based on material on hand?

+linear programming can solve this. it uses the Simplex algorithm. if you're interested in optimization, look up linear programming